James Jones Jarvis is a member of an elite group: the original Fort Worth street gang—pioneers who have a street named

 James Jones Jarvis was born in 1831 in North Carolina.
 He moved to Illinois with his family when he was twenty.

-According to Major Khleber Miller Van Zandt in his memoir Force Without Fanfare and Patsy McDonald Spaw in her The Texas Senate: Civil War to the Eve of Reform, 1861-1889, when Jarvis was a law student in Illinois in 1855, the man who gave Jarvis his bar exam and later signed his license to practice law was a lawyer who was making a name for himself in Republican Party politics (photo from the Gilder Lehrman Collection, New York).
+According to Major Khleber Miller Van Zandt in his memoir Force Without Fanfare and Patsy McDonald Spaw in her The Texas Senate: Civil War to the Eve of Reform, 1861-1889, when Jarvis was a law student in Illinois in 1855, the man who gave Jarvis his bar exam and later signed his license to practice law was Abraham Lincoln, a lawyer who was making a name for himself in Republican Party politics (photo from the Gilder Lehrman Collection, New York).

-After the war, Jarvis returned to Quitman, where in 1866 he met and married Ida Van Zandt.
+Jarvis was wounded in the war and returned to Quitman, where in 1866 he met and married Ida Van Zandt.
 Note that Ida was born in Washington, D.C.
-She was the former Ida Van Zandt, daughter of Isaac Van Zandt, who was the Republic of Texas chargé d’affairs to the United States under President Sam Houston.
+She was the daughter of Isaac Van Zandt, who was the Republic of Texas chargé d’affairs to the United States under President Sam Houston.
 Isaac Van Zandt negotiated the treaty by which Texas joined the Union in 1845.
 Ida also was the sister of Major K. M. Van Zandt.
 (Van Zandt County, adjacent to Wood County, is named for Isaac.)